 The cast of Fullmetal Alchemist have so many recorded Berserk Buttons that it practically requires separate folders for each one.
 Edward Elric

+- Perhaps Ed's most famous Berserk Button is any mention of his vertical deficiencies.
+He usually ends up exaggerating the insult to ridiculous extremes as well as whooping the ass of the offender.
 The only one he won't go nuts on is Al (after all, they're brothers...and someone has to keep him in line), and even he got away with a knock on the head and a retort of "Don't call me small."
 Of course, the short rants are constantly a Crowning Moment of Funny.

 - Take note, at one point, he thought to himself that he was lucky being so small made it easy for him to crawl through air ducts.
 He had to fight the urge to punch himself in the face.

 - Edward finds himself the victim of Winry's Berserk Button whenever he needs to go back to her for maintenance and (predominantly) repairs.
 If there's even so much as one scratch...

 - Also, never criticize her handiwork.
 After hearing someone insult her automatic craftsmanship in the first anime, Winry goes from telling Ed to calm down to telling Al to let Ed go so he could (more or less) kick the guy's ass.

 - Ed and Al share a minor (in Al's case, not so minor for quite a while) one that is labeled "Pointing out how GREAT it actually is being a soul trapped in a suit of armor".
 It led to one pretty not-so-nice brother fight.

 - Ling gets pretty pissed whenever someone, especially those in positions of power such as Fuhrer Bradley, try to convince him that leaders should be able to abandon their followers.